SfC Home > Arithmetic >

 31

-There is no formula for finding prime numbers, but you should at least know the first several of them.
+There is no simple formula for finding prime numbers, but you should at least know the first several of them.

 Tricks in finding prime factors